logzilla/extras/contrib/makemeta/README.md

 The `.tsv` file should contain columns for:

+* addtag - indicate (0 or 1) whether or not a tag field should also be created for this key/value pair
 * matchField - The field to match on, such as `host`, `program`, `message`, etc.
 * matchValue - the value of the match field such as `my.host.com` or `1.2.3.4` if you are matching on `host` (from the `matchField` specified above)
-* key - set the MetaTag key, for example: `DeviceID`
-* value - set the value you want to assign to the `key`, for example: `rtp-core-sw`
+* key=value - set the MetaTag keys and values you want for this match, for example: `Location=Raleigh` or multiple key=value pairs in comma separated format such as `SiteNumber=323,Location=Raleigh`
-* addtag - indicate whether or not a tag should also be created for this key/value pair

 ## Usage